rylincoln/developer.fulcrumapp.com/_expression-examples/calculate-total-of-repeatable-numbers.md

 ---
 layout: default
 section: expressions
-title: "Sum of Numbers in a Repeatable (Total Score or Cost)"
+title: "Sum of Numbers in a Repeatable"
-description: "Calculate the sum of numbers in a repeatable field."
+description: "Calculate the sum of numbers in a repeatable field.
+Great for total cost or score if when using repeatables."
 category: section
 ---